w3c/Guide/meetings/mixed-mode.md

 In particular, the importance of managing the queue, controlling side conversations, managing the meeting software and equipment (such as microphones).
 The Chairs may delegate those roles to some of the participants, especially if they are involved in the topic.

+The facilitator should take into account anything about the room setup that causes any participant to not be able to see or hear other participants well, or to not be heard by other participants -- those in the same room as well as those who are remote.

 ## Prepare your agenda